-The history of civil-military relations in the world in general and, in particular, Pakistan is facing many problems and get full of lessons.
+The history of civil-military relations in Pakistan is facing many problems and is full of lessons.
 There is always a hitch and disparity exists between Civilians and the military in Pakistan.

 We have to keep in mind the geographical location of Pakistan, most importantly living in the Islamic world, and its relation with America because without keeping all these factors in mind, we cannot have an in-depth analysis.
 There is another important factor is independent and uncontrollable electronic media and an extremely rigid social media where there is always a new conspiracy theory every day.

 Geographical Location of Pakistan

 If we first talk about the geographic location of Pakistan, we have to keep in mind that Pakistan is surrounded by India, Afghanistan, Iran, China, and Russia.
 India never accepted the independence of Pakistan by heart.
 India was busy from the very first day of the creation of Pakistan to destabilizing and weakening its roots.

 On the other side, there was Russia, the superpower of that time, a Communist country, and a close friend of India.
 And Pakistan has the most prolonged order shared with Afghanistan, a country that is in turmoil for years.

 A strong Army was needed for the hour

 So, with such a geographical location, one thing was clear a country having a weak army cannot exist in this region.
 Pakistan fought its first war with India in 1948, and it was clear from that time that the main focus of the Pakistani state must be on its defense and had to work hard for its existence.
 There is always a debate about military bureaucracy in Pakistan but people forget to keep the Indian defense budget in mind while talking about it.

 The dependency of the civilians on the Army

 There are many reasons for the dependence on the civilian on Army some are mentioned below: